serenorg/serendb/docs/authentication.md

 ### Token format

-The JWT tokens in Neon use "EdDSA" as the algorithm (defined in [RFC8037](https://www.rfc-editor.org/rfc/rfc8037)).
+The JWT tokens in SerenDB use "EdDSA" as the algorithm (defined in [RFC8037](https://www.rfc-editor.org/rfc/rfc8037)).

 Example: